randyf333/AI-ApplicationsProject/README.md

 To predict Severity, we tested 3 different models and compared performance for each: **Random Forest**, **XGBoost**, and an **attention based neural network**.
 Our goal was to find the highest performing model while still having feature performance as an output for analysis.

 # Evaluation & Analysis
+Looking at the initial results of our three models, **XGBoost** had the highest accuracy at 0.71 compared to **Random Forest** with 0.55508 and **Attention Based Neural Network** with 0.6124.
+These results were not unexpected, as XGBoost excels at structued and tabular data compared to Random Forest and an Attention Based Neural Network.
+Given these results, we decided to focus on improving our XGBoost model's performance.

 # Related Work